-Brand name: Abilify
+- Brand name: Abilify

-Manufacturer: Bristol-Myers Squibb
+- Manufacturer: Bristol-Myers Squibb

-- The treatment of schizophrenia.
+- Treat schizophrenia.

 Pregnancy Safety Rating: Category: C

 Briggs, Freeman, & Yaffe – Only three reports have described the use of aripiprazole in human pregnancy.
 No developmental toxicity was observed in these cases.
-The animal data suggests a risk of developmental toxicity and possibly teratogenicity, but the very limited human pregnancy experience prevents a complete assessment of the embryo-fetal risk.
+The animal data suggest a risk of developmental toxicity and possibly teratogenicity, but the very limited human pregnancy experience prevents a complete assessment of the embryo-fetal risk.

 Physicians’ Desk Reference – There are no adequate and well-controlled studies in pregnant women.
 It is not known whether aripiprazole can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.

-Reprotox Toxicology Center – In rats, aripiprazole caused diaphragmatic hernia at maternal levels 10 times the recommended human dose.
+Reprotox Toxicology Center – In rats, aripiprazole caused a diaphragmatic hernia at maternal levels 10 times the recommended human dose.
 There are two case reports of use in human pregnancy without adverse consequences.

-The American Pregnancy Association does not prescribe medication nor do we serve as a consult for medication use during pregnancy.
-It is imperative that you discuss the use of any medication during pregnancy with your health care provider.
-The purpose of this document is to provide you with information to support discussions with your health care provider.
+The American Pregnancy Association does not prescribe medication, nor do we serve as a consult for medication use during pregnancy.
+It is imperative that you discuss the use of any medication during pregnancy with your healthcare provider.
+The purpose of this document is to provide you with information to support discussions with your healthcare provider.

-- Hudgson, Barbara and Kizior, Robert, Saunders Nursing Drug Handbook 2012, Elsevier, St. Louis, MO.
+Hodgson, Barbara, and Kizior, Robert, Saunders Nursing Drug Handbook 2012, Elsevier, St. Louis, MO.
 ISBN: 978-1-4377-2334-2.

 Briggs, Gerald, Freeman, Roger and Yaffe, Sumner, Drugs in Pregnancy and Lactation, 9th Ed., Wolters Kluwer/Lippincott Williams & 3.
 Wilkins, Philadelphia, PA.
 ISBN: 978-1-60831-708-0, 2011.

-Physicians’ Desk Reference (PDR), PDR Network, LLC, Motvale, NJ 07645 ISBN: 978-1-56363-780-3
+Physicians’ Desk Reference (PDR), PDR Network, LLC, Montvale, NJ 07645 ISBN: 978-1-56363-780-3

-Reproductive Toxicology Center, http://www.reprotox.org, agent # 4246
+Reproductive Toxicology Center, https://www.reprotox.org, agent # 4246